Week Old Pups

 Socialization and Weaning

-Miss Abby, chestnut pup at four weeks old.We try to provide our litters with as much mental, social, and physical stimulation as possible or beneficial.
+Miss Abby, chestnut pup at four weeks old.We try to provide our litters with as much positive mental, social, and physical stimulation as possible or beneficial.
 By the fourth week, RLS puppies are very active and playful.
 They have distinguishable characters and are responding and interacting with their environment.
-Through the fourth to eighth weeks, as much of the puppies' time as possible is spent playing in the puppy yard pens.
-Lots of toys, objects/obstacles, and people keep them busy.
+Through the fourth to eighth weeks, most of the puppies' time is spent playing in the puppy yard pens, exploring the property, or getting accustomed to life in our home.
+Lots of toys, objects/obstacles, and people keep them busy wherever they are.
 In addition, they have the company of the adult dogs who are playing in the yard and the supervision of their dam who can go in/out of their pen.
-They get to play and explore around the yard, shop/kennel, and garden areas whenever someone is capable of closely supervising.
-In the evenings, the puppies enjoy their time spent playing in the house or shop with us.
-Bridgette and Beverly playing tug-o-war.When the pups are around six weeks old, weather permitting,they will be moved out of the whelping room and into a puppy-proofed kennel for daytime containment when we aren't home to watch them in the yard pens.
-They will start spending nights in the puppy kennel when they are 6-8 weeks old, depending on the weather and weaning stage.
+The pups get to play and explore around the yard, shop/kennel, and garden areas whenever someone is capable of closely supervising (multiple times daily).
+In the evenings, the puppies enjoy their time spent playing in the house or shop with us, while at the same time experiencing the sounds, textures, and sights that come with the territory.
+Bridgette and Beverly playing tug-o-war.When the pups are around six-seven weeks old, weather permitting,they will be moved out of the whelping room and into a puppy-proofed kennel for daytime containment when we aren't home to watch them.
+They will start spending nights in the puppy kennel when they are seven-eight weeks old, depending on the weather and weaning stage.
 For as long as the pups are kept in the whelping room, we keep the concrete floors picked up and clean throughout the day, and mop/sanitize them at least twice a day, allowing for drying/airing out time before letting the pups back in.

 Grooming, Health Care, and Further Socialization